-1 real-time audio streaming and/ or real-time audio/video streaming on the Internet.
-All other 2 policy bodies are encouraged to broadcast their meetings similarly as feasible.38 3 (g) All policy bodies and passive meeting bodies shall comply with the guidelines 4 and recommendations of the Mayor's Office of Disabilities Accessible Public Event Checklist.
-5 Added by Ord.
+(g) All policy bodies and passive meeting bodies shall comply with the guidelines and recommendations of the Mayor's Office of Disabilities Accessible Public Event Checklist.
+Added by Ord.
 265-93, App.
 8/18/93; amended by Ord.
 292-95, App.
 9/8/95; Ord.
-482-96, 6 App.
-12/20/96; Proposition G, 11/2/99) 7 8 SECTION 67.14.
+482-96, App.
+12/20/96; Proposition G, 11/2/99)

+SECTION 67.14.
 TAPE RECORDING, FILMING AND STILL PHOTOGRAPHY.
+39

-39 9 (a) Any person attending an open and public meeting of a policy body or passive 10 meeting body shall have the right to record the proceedings with an audio, er-video and/or 11 digital recorder or a still or motion picture camera, or to broadcast the proceedings, in the 12 absence of a reasonable finding of the policy body that the recording or broadcast cannot 13 continue without such noise, illumination or obstruction of view as to constitute a persistent 14 disruption of the proceedings.
-15 (b) All Policy Bodies Each board and commission enumerated in the charter shall 16 audio record each regular and special meeting, including closed sessions.
-Each such audio 17 recording, and any other audio or video recording of a meeting of any other policy body made 18 at the direction of the policy body, shall be a public record subject to inspection pursuant to 19 the California Public Records Act (Government Code Section 6250 et seq.), These recordings 20 shall be kept indefinitely by the City, and shall not be erased or destroyed unless the 21 recordings are being transferred into a different format for archival or accessibility 22 requirements. and shall not be erased or destroyed.
-Inspection of any such recording shall 23 38 New 67.13(f) provides that boards and commissions enumerated in the Charter shall 24 broadcast their meetings on SFGTV by 2010 and encourages other policy bodies to do so.
+- (a) Any person attending an open and public meeting of a policy body or passive meeting body shall have the right to record the proceedings with an audio, or-video and/or digital recorder or a still or motion picture camera, or-to broadcast the proceedings, in the absence of a reasonable finding of the policy body that the recording or broadcast cannot continue without such noise, illumination or obstruction of view as to constitute a persistent disruption of the proceedings. - (b) All Policy Bodies Each board and commission enumerated in the Charter shall audio record each regular and special meeting, including closed sessions.
+Each such audio recording, and any other audio or video recording of a meeting of any other policy body made at the direction of the policy body, shall be a public record subject to inspection pursuant to the California Public Records Act (Government Code Section 6250 et seq.).
+These recordings

+38 New 67.13(f) provides that boards and commissions enumerated in the Charter shall broadcast their meetings on SFGTV by 2010 and encourages other policy bodies to do so.
 39 Revised 67.14 provides that in light of advances in technology, recordings of meetings shall be kept indefinitely; clarifies costs City can charge for making copies; and requires all policy bodies to digitally record meetings by 2010 and post recordings on their website within 3 days.